 Man’s best friend.
 The beast at the threshold.
 A member of the family.
 A family dog can be a very effective addition when seeking to secure your home and loved ones.

 But which dog breeds are most effective at helping to keep burglars at bay?
-At Your Local Security, an ADT Premier Authorized Provider, we took Certapet’s recent picks for top guard dogs and input those breeds into Google trend data to discover the most favored protective canines in America.
+At Your Local Security, we took Certapet’s recent picks for top guard dogs and input those breeds into Google trend data to discover the most favored protective canines in America.
 Take a sniff at our list of the most popular guard dog breeds in each state.

 With roots as guard dogs for Japanese royalty, the Akita breed has a strong and powerful stance with a large head and alert eyes, making it appear ready for anything.
 Affectionate with family members but aloof with newcomers, the Akita makes for a dependable companion and effective family guard dog.